mozark24/binja_JSON_Plugin/README.md

 # Binary-Ninja-JSON-Plugin
 This simple plugin iterates through the binary and extracts the MLIL instructions and properties, storing them in a JSON file

+# Disclaimer:
+- This currently runs through all functions instead of only select ones.

 # Example output:
 ```
 {